 In the early 1970s and till the mid-1980s the wings hairstyle was common and accepted among teenagers and young men.
 From the 1990s until the mid-2000s the style made a comeback among fans of indie-pop.
 Nowadays it remains popular.

 A comb-over male hairstyle

-In fact there are different ways to style a comb-over.
-Among the most frequent one is so-called neat way.
+In fact, there are different ways to style a comb-over.
+Among the most frequent ones is the so-called neat way.
 It reminds the classic 1950s hairstyle in which the hair is neatly combed to the side starting from the hair part.
 Another way to style a comb-over is called a loose comb-over.
 It takes its own shape.
-Also it usually has more volume due to the application of various hairstyling products.
-Nevertheless this hairstyle looks great and matches different hair types and colours.
+Also, it usually has more volume due to the application of various hair styling products.
+Nevertheless, this hairstyle looks great and matches different hair types and colors.